-Thousands of Yen

-March 31, 2016 Fair value Valuation technique Unobservable inputs Range

-Relief from royalty

-Trademark ¥ 96,000 method Discount Rate 6.3%

-ŕ Royalty rate 0.3%

-Tì housands of Yen

-March 31, 2017 Fair value Valuation technique Unobservable inputs Range

-Relief from royalty

-Trademark ¥ 15,000 method Discount Rate 6.8%
+Thousands of Yen March 31, 2017 Fair value Valuation technique Unobservable inputs Range Trademark ¥15,000 Relief from royalty method Discount Rate Royalty rate 6.8% 0.1%

-Royalty rate 0.1%

 20. BUSINESS SEGMENTS

 The operating segments reported below are those for which segment-specific financial information is available.
 Accounting policies used to determine segment profit or loss and segment assets are consistent with those used to prepare the consolidated financial statements in accordance with U.S. GAAP.
 The Company's chief operating decision-maker uses this financial information to make decisions on the allocation of resources and to evaluate business performance.